Tova Systems — Revenue Operations & CRM Systems for Service Businesses

 Map the revenue flow

-Before touching the CRM, I map how leads currently move — from source through to closed job or lost lead.
+Before touching the CRM, I map how leads currently move — from source through to closed or lost.
 Where do they come from?
 Who handles them?
 What's the follow-up process?
-Where does the process break down?
-This produces a clear picture of the actual failure points, not the assumed ones.
+Where does it break down?
+This produces a clear picture of actual failure points, not assumed ones.

 Step 02